- The disease

 Some of the symptoms caused by C. parasitica, such as crown dieback, can be confused with other diseases caused by other pathogens, including Phytophthora species, e.g. Phytophthora cinnamomi or P. cambivora (commonly associated with ‘ink disease’, named after a blue-black stain found around damaged roots).
 These pathogens are already present on a range of host plants in the UK, and have been known for many decades to cause disease on sweet chestnut.
 Other diseases that cause dieback and cankers on sweet chestnut are forms of Amphiporthe castanea (formerly Cryptodiaporthe castanea), Diplodina castaneae and Ramorum disease (Phytophthora ramorum).

-We served notice on the owners of the affected trees to uproot all sweet chestnut plants and burn them on site.
-Surveys of 3-kilometre (2011) and 5km (2016) radii around the infected sites and into surrounding woodland were carried out to determine the extent of any symptomatic chestnut.
-No further evidence of infection was found.
+In the 2011 incident we served notice on the owners of the affected trees to uproot all sweet chestnut plants and burn them on site.
+Surveys of 3-kilometre (2011) and 5km (2016) radii around the infected sites and into surrounding woodland were carried out, but no further evidence of infection was found.

-APHA (the Animal & Plant Health Agency) was fully involved in the investigations and represented on the disease incident management teams.
-It contacted other recipients of plants from the same sources, as well as liaising with the European Commission and the French authorities.
+APHA (the Animal and Plant Health Agency) contacted other recipients of plants from the same sources, as well as liaising with the European Commission and the French authorities.
 (The 2011 trees had been sourced from a French nursery.)
 The 2011 findings were used to inform decisions about where we carry out our annual survey of sweet chestnut for the UK’s Protected Zone status.
-The UK's EU protections were strengthened in response to the 2011 findings, including a requirement that plants must originate from pest-free areas (areas free of C. parasitica).
+The UK's EU protections were strengthened in response to the 2011 findings, including a requirement that plants must originate from pest-free areas (areas declared free of C. parasitica).

 Information from the 2011 outbreaks, and from woodland surveys, were used to update and publish our contingency plan for new disease outbreaks.